-That was Josiah’s prayer.
-Since he’s so young, it is always fun and somewhat amusing to hear what he wants to thank God for every night.
-He usually adds in a surprise or two, such as the “horsies be nice to us.”
-(We haven’t been anywhere near horses since the fall, so I’m not sure why that was on his mind.)
-My other son, Elijah, at 5 years old, can be equally random, or seemingly so.
+That was not-quite-3-year-old Josiah’s bedtime prayer one January night.
+When they were young (and even now), it was fun, and somewhat amusing, to hear what our boys wanted to thank God for every night.
+Josiah usually added in a surprise or two, such as the “horsies be nice to us.”
+(We hadn’t been anywhere near horses since the fall, so I’m not sure why that was on his mind.)
+Elijah, our oldest, could be equally random, or seemingly so.

-However, as entertaining as my children’s prayers are, they are always precious, often inspiring, and sometimes convicting.
+However, as entertaining as my children’s prayers can be, they are always precious, often inspiring, and sometimes convicting.

 From the time our boys were able to repeat simple words, Brad and I have encouraged them to say their own prayers at night, rather than recite a memorized prayer.
 We have kept it fairly easy for them because praying should be, after all, fairly easy.
 Sometimes we adults like to overthink and complicate things that God hasn’t.

 Prayer is talking to Him, sharing your heart and seeking His, and “with thanksgiving, let(ting) your requests be made known to God.”
 (Philippians 4:6)

 Since we didn’t want Elijah and Josiah to get the idea that so many seem to have of God as a heavenly Santa Claus, who is just at our beck and call, doing whatever we want, we’ve always stressed the “with thanksgiving” part of their praying.